dfdx/NaiveBayes.jl/README.md

 ### Write/Load models to files

-It is useful to train a model once and than use it for prediction many times later.
-For example, train your clussifier on a local machine and than use it on a cluster to classify points in parallel.
+It is useful to train a model once and then use it for prediction many times later.
+For example, train your classifier on a local machine and then use it on a cluster to classify points in parallel.

 There is support for writing `HybridNB` models to HDF5 files via the methods `write_model` and `load_model`.
 This is useful for interacting with other programs/languages.
-For Julia to Julia it is easy to use **JLD.jl**.
+If the model file is going to be read on in Julia it is easier to use **JLD.jl** for saving and loading the file.